solid/authentication-panel/proposals/HttpSignature.md

 (See [issue 156: Ontology for `keyid` document](https://github.com/solid/authentication-panel/issues/156))

 Since the `keyid` URL, in our example, is relative, the server will not need to make a new network connection to the outside world.
-Indeed, the following is a partial list of situations where a new network connection will not be needed:
+Indeed, here is a list of contexts in which a connection to the internet will not be necessary:

- * The `keyid` URL is local to the resource server.
+* The `keyid` URL points to a resource on the resource server.
 * The `keyid` URL is a [did:key](https://w3c-ccg.github.io/did-method-key/) or did:jwt URL (see [issue 157](https://github.com/solid/authentication-panel/issues/157)).
 These are URIs that contains in their name all the data of the public key.
 Since the signing string always contains the `@signature-params` field, this data cannot be altered.
- * The `keyid` URL refers to an external resource, but the resource server has a fresh cached copy of it.
-This can be the case of cached `https` URL documents but also for `did:...` documents stored on some form of blockchain which the server has access to offline.
+* The `keyid` URL refers to an external resource, but the resource server has a fresh cached copy of it, or the URL refers to a `did:...` document stored on some form of blockchain, which the server has access to offline.
 * The `keyid` is a relative URL on the client, which the server can GET using the P2P extension to HTTP (more on that below).

 One advantage of using `https` URLs to refer to keys, is that they allow the client to use HTTP Methods such as `POST` or `PUT` to create keys, as well as `PUT`, `PATCH` and `DELETE` to edit them, helping address the problem of key revocation.

-Whichever method is chosen by the client to refer to the key, the Resource's Guard, upon verifying the signatures, would be able to check its Web Access Control Rules associated with the resource, to find out if the agent with the given key is allowed access (see [The Access Control Rules](#the-access-control-rules) below).
+Whichever `keyid` scheme is used, the Resource's Guard will be able to check the Web Access Control Rules for the resource, to find if access can be granted (see [The Access Control Rules](#the-access-control-rules) below).

 ## Solid Use Case